ds300/redux-mobx-connect/README.md

 `Provider` takes a single prop, `store` which should be the redux store.
 Wrap your app in this, just like for react-redux.

 `connect` takes a function which is passed a reactive store object, and can return either a stateless functional component or a es6 component class.
-So you write your connected components just like your regular compoents, except wrapped in a lexical context where they have access to your redux store.
+So you write your connected components just like your regular components, except wrapped in a lexical context where they have access to your redux store.

 Yes it really is that simple.
-The only real gotcha is that you can't destructure the store outside of the of the inner class or functional component.
+The only real gotcha is that you can't destructure the store outside of the inner class or functional component.

 e.g.